vvela2022/Gift-Planner-App/README.md

 # Gift-Planner-App
-## Planning Deliverables
+## Planning
-### Scope
+### App Description
-- A fullstack Django app that allows users to create boards that function as containers for gift ideas.
+-  Gift Planner is a fullstack Django application that allows users to upon signing up for an account, create boards that function as containers for their gift ideas.
+Users are able to add new, edit, and delete boards with their desired themes.
+They can be related to people ie: "gifts for my brother" or related to a holiday or event ie: "Christmas gifts".
+Within each board, users can add a specific gift idea.
+When a user clicks "create" a user will be prompted to input the gift idea name, image, link to gift, and the date by which to purchase the gift.

 ### User Stories
 - A user can create a board for a person, subject, time of year (Ie: Christmas Ideas, Ideas for Mom, Birthday Ideas).